steveklabnik/steveklabnik.com/src/pages/writing/how-does-bluesky-work.md

 serious issue.

 So, is the flaw fatal?
 I don't think so.
-The first reason is, if you really don't want to engage with it, you can use `dld:web`.
-Yes that isn't great for other reasons; that's why `dld:plc` was created.
+The first reason is, if you really don't want to engage with it, you can use `did:web`.
+Yes that isn't great for other reasons; that's why `did:plc` was created.
 But you do get around this issue.

 Another is that the BlueSky team has demonstrated, in my personal opinion, enough understanding and uncomfortableness with being in control here, and it's designed in such a way that if other, better systems develop, you can move to them.
-They've also indicated that moving governance of `dld:plc` to some sort of consensus model in the future is possible.
+They've also indicated that moving governance of `did:plc` to some sort of consensus model in the future is possible.
 There are options.
-Also, others could run a `dld:plc` service and use that instead if they prefer, too.
+Also, others could run a `did:plc` service and use that instead if they prefer, too.

 I personally see this as an example of pragmatically shipping something, others see it as a nefarious plot.
 You'll have to decide for yourself.